Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

 Wingspan: 46.9-55.1 in

-The Zone-tailed Hawk’s northern most limits of its range is in central Arizona.
-They migrate north from Central and South America each year to breed in portions of Arizona, New Mexico, and Texas so Spring and Summer are the best times to see one.
-They resemble the harmless Turkey Vulture and have been known to imitate this bird in order to fool their prey.
-Zone-tailed Hawks are one of the least studied birds of prey in North America and are somewhat unstudied.
+The Zone-tailed Hawk’s northern most limits of its range extend from the southeastern corner of Arizona into the center of the state.
+They migrate north from Central and South America each year to breed in portions of Arizona, New Mexico, and Texas, so spring and summer are the best times to see one.

 12. Ferruginous Hawk